kettlescott/TestAPIProject/README.md

   2. Maven >= Apache Maven 3.6.1

 # Framework Introduction
-This tiny framework is based on rest assured and testng
+1. This tiny framework is based on rest assured and testng
+2. Data driven framework

 # Project structure